 Minnows Comoros send Ghana crashing out of Africa Cup of Nations

-Comoros' players celebrate after scoring the opening goal of an Africa Cup of Nations Group C match in Garoua on Tuesday.
+Anthony Oyono (C) of Gabon is put under pressure from Azzedine Ounahi (L) and Adam Masina (R) of Morocco during an Africa Cup of Nations Group C match in Yaounde on Tuesday.

 The Black Stars had captain Andre Ayew sent off after 25 minutes and, after wiping out a two-goal deficit, lost when Comoros' Ahmed Mogni scored his second goal five minutes from time.